Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Properties of stars: Numerical analysis and discussion of main results

 \subsection{Numerical results}

 In Fig. \ref{fig:1}, we show the mass-to-radius relationships for the two EoSs considered here, i.e. a polytrope with $n=1$ (upper panel) and the extreme MIT bag model (lower panel).
 The dashed curves represent the standard mass-to-radius relationship within GR.
-Those curves serve as a reference for how quark stars behave under GR without modifications from the bumblebee gravity theory.
-The curves in blue color correspond to the bumblebee parameter $l = 0.15$ for the polytrope and $l=0.03$ for the MIT bag model.
-In this case, the mass-to-radius relationship for quark stars shows slight deviations from the GR case.
-The introduction of a small bumblebee parameter indicates minor changes in the structure and stability of the quark star, reflecting how quark stars might behave under weak modifications to gravity.
-The curves in red color represent the bumblebee parameter $l = 0.30$ for the polytrope and $l=0.055$ for the MIT bag model.
-With a larger bumblebee parameter, the mass-to-radius relationship exhibits more significant deviations from the GR case.
-This indicates that stronger modifications to gravity have a notable impact on the structure, stability, and maximum mass of quark stars.
+Those curves serve as a reference for how quark stars behave under GR without modifications from the bumblebee gravity theory. { Since in previous works it has been shown that the Bumblebee parameter must be very small, we have considered here the following three different numerical values of the $\mathbf{l}$ parameter, namely $\mathbf{l}=0.001$ in red color, $\mathbf{l}=0.002$ in blue, and $\mathbf{l}=0.003$ in magenta.}

+{ In both cases (polytrope and MIT bag model),} the mass-to-radius relationships show slight deviations from the GR case.
+The introduction of a small bumblebee parameter indicates minor changes in the structure and stability of the stars considered here, reflecting how { compact relativistic stars} might behave under weak modifications to gravity.
+Assuming a larger bumblebee parameter, the mass-to-radius relationship exhibits { slightly more significant deviations than the case of GR.} This indicates that stronger modifications to gravity { might} have a notable impact on the structure, stability, and maximum mass of quark stars.

+{Figure \ref{fig:2a} also presents the mass–radius constraints inferred from the GW170817 event.
+The black area corresponds to pulsar J0740+6620, while the green and black hatched regions depict pulsars J2215+5135 \cite{Linares:2018ppq} and PSR J0952-0607, respectively.
+The red area highlights the secondary component of GW190814.
+Furthermore, the brown and purple regions represent two separate studies providing mass–radius measurements for pulsar J0030+0451 \cite{Miller:2019cac,Riley:2019yda}.}

 In Fig. \ref{fig:2} the stellar mass versus central (normalized and dimensionless) energy density is shown.
 As in previous figure, the upper panel corresponds to the polytrope, while the lower panel to the extreme MIT bag model.
-The dashed curves correspond to GR, the blue curves to the lowest value of $l$, and the red curves to the highest value of $l$.
+The dashed curves correspond to GR, the blue curves to the lowest value of $\mathbf{l}$, and the red curves to the highest value of $\mathbf{l}$.
 The curves increase, reach a maximum value and then they decrease.
 The maximum stellar mass is the one that is shown in Fig. \ref{fig:1}.
 The Harrison-Zeldovich-Novikov criterion \cite{Harrison,Zeldovich} for stability

 states that a stellar model is a stable configuration only if the mass of the star grows with the central energy density.
 Therefore according to the criterion, only the first part of the function $M(\rho_c)$ is physical, namely up to the maximum stellar mass.